 For us, it was the surreal purple sky…

-We were lying side-by-side in the soft sand at Hamoa Beach watching the waves roll in, when suddenly huge puffy clouds skittered down the mountainside, and the sky shifted from blue to deep violet.
+We were lying side-by-side in the soft sand at Hamoa Beach, watching the waves roll in, when huge puffy clouds suddenly skittered down the mountainside.
+The sky shifted from blue to deep violet.

 And that’s when we started making out like teenagers.

 See, Maui has that effect on couples.
 There are so many dreamy places in Maui to stay and explore – like Hana and its beautiful Hamoa Beach.

 With its seductive beaches, tropical flowers and silken warm breezes, this Hawaiian island is synonymous with romance.

 A lusted-after honeymoon destination, Maui is perfect for celebrating any romantic occasion, be it an anniversary – or simply to get away with your sweetheart.

 Let’s find out more about what couples of all ages love doing on Maui…

 Best things to do in Maui for couples